BeeINSIGHT/CouchDB-Assembler/README.md

 #### Visual Studio usage

 Use this Visual Studio project as a basis for development.
-Configure database URL, username and password in `Properties\app.config` (make sure you're not commiting passwords to public repos).
+Configure database URL, username and password in `app.config` (make sure you're not commiting passwords to public repos).

 Design documents are built from the `_design` directory.
 Other JSON documents can be placed besides the `_design` directory.